ogomb/bucket_react/README.md

 ### Getting Started

-There are two methods for getting started with this repo.
+To get started with this repo do the following.

 #### Familiar with Git?
 clone this repo, install dependencies, then start the app process with the following: